Mary Jo Robertiello

 “I remember you.
-I saw your belly scars and said, ‘that’s him.’”
+I saw your stomach scars and said, ‘that’s him.’”
 She eyed Kulchek’s gray mop and bristly chin.

 ”Can I have some water?”

-“Wait ‘til the doctor sees you.”
-The aide said.
+“Wait until the doctor sees you,” the aide said.

 “What the hell’s going on?”
 Kulchek sunk his head back into his pillows.

 A white-coated doctor entered the room and glanced at the aide’s ID.
 “Thank you, Ms….”